 The first human visitors to the Pikes Peak region were hunter-gatherer nomads on the trail of buffalo and wooly mammoths.
 The first farming-based cultures to settle the area were the Ute, Comanche and Arapaho.
 The Native Americans' way of life ended in the mid-19th century when the white man discovered gold in the mountains and began settling in large numbers.

 Fortune-seeking gold miners set up a base camp, which developed into a downtown area called Colorado City, to help service their expeditions into the nearby high country.
 In fact, modern Colorado Springs was created in part to distance the city's new elite from the rough-and-tumble saloon and brothel scene in Colorado City, which existed from 1859 to 1917.
-(Today "Old Colorado City" is a National Historic District filled with shops and restaurants.)
+Today "Old Colorado City" is a National Historic District filled with shops and restaurants.
 When the gold rush gave way, sanatoriums began springing up in the latter part of the 19th century and early-20th century.
 These attracted the first wave of health tourists, many of whom were tuberculosis patients seeking a clean, dry, sunny climate.

 Colorado Springs' founding father was Civil War Gen. William Jackson Palmer, who arrived in the area from Pennsylvania in 1870 and proceeded to establish the Denver and Rio Grande Railroad.
 Palmer helped plan the city grid, donated money for churches and schools, and treated himself to a 76-room castle he called Glen Eyrie.

 Colorado Springs has many varied attractions.
-They include vast, natural must-sees such as Pikes Peak and Garden of the Gods, and gritty historical sights where you can pan for gold and eat supper from a cowboy chuck wagon.
+They include vast, natural must-sees such as Pikes Peak and Garden of the Gods, and gritty historical sites where you can pan for gold and eat supper from a cowboy chuck wagon.

-Sports fans will appreciate Colorado Springs's U.S. Olympic Training Center and its many state-of-the-art sports complexes.
+Sports fans will appreciate Colorado Springs's U.S. Olympic Training Center and its many sports complexes.
 There are niche museums such as the ProRodeo Hall of Fame and the World Figure Skating Museum Hall of Fame, and thoughtful visitor centers and museums at natural attractions such as Garden of the Gods and Manitou Cliff Dwellings.

 Plan a visit to the The Broadmoor, even if you aren't staying at the historic hotel or playing golf on its championship courses; the scenery and grounds are quite attractive.
 Also enjoy a short drive up the nearby, winding Russell Tutt Scenic Highway to see the Shrine of the Sun, a memorial dedicated to Will Rogers, perhaps with a stop by the Cheyenne Mountain Zoo.